bmoneill/enigma/README.md

 When a key is pressed, the signal first passes through the plugboard, which swaps the letter with another according to its configuration.
 It then travels through three rotors, each further scrambling the signal.
-Next, the signal reaches the reflector, which further scrambles the singal.
+Next, the signal reaches the reflector, which further scrambles the signal.
 Then, the signal passes through the rotors again in reverse.
 Finally, the signal passes through the plugboard again, and the resulting encoded letter lights up on the lampboard.
 The Enigma's encryption was symmetric &mdash; ciphertext is decrypted using the same key as was used to create it.